App & Scheduling

 - Check-in: When you arrive for your first visit a member of our team will greet you, review your 3 forms of identification, get you registered, and issue you a pay card.

 - Health screening: You'll be asked to complete a health questionnaire where we will review your medical history and any medications you may currently be taking.
-Afterward, we will check your vitals (blood pressure, temperature, pulse, and weight) and do a quick finger prick test to measure your red blood cell count and protein levels.
+Afterward, we will check your vitals (blood pressure, temperature, pulse, and weight) and do a quick finger prick test to measure your hematocrit (the proportion of red blood cells in your blood) and total protein levels.
 Next, you'll watch a short video that explains the plasma donation process.

 - Physical: One of our physicians will administer a quick physical to make sure you're feeling healthy and well before donating.
 You won’t receive a physical at every donation.
 It’s only required at your first visit, once a year thereafter, and if you haven't donated within a period of 180 days from your last physical.

-During the vitals check, a technician will take your temperature, blood pressure, pulse, weight, and perform a quick finger prick test to measure your red blood cell count and protein levels.
+During the vitals check, a technician will take your temperature, blood pressure, pulse, weight, and perform a quick finger prick test to measure your hematocrit (the proportion of red blood cells in your blood) and total protein levels.

 The physical you’ll receive is an abbreviated version of what you may be used to getting from your primary care physician.
 It’ll be done in a private room and is to ensure that you’re in good health and are feeling well.
 We’ll check your basic motor skills; look at your ears, eyes, nose, and throat; listen to your heart rate; and look at your skin for any wounds or open sores.